MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, whenever possible:

 - Use QR or circular code anchors instead of holographic anchors.

-The overall order of accuracy for the different kinds of anchors from most to least precise are: f you have a choice in the type of anchor that you're placing the anchor types from most to least accurate are:
+    The overall order of accuracy for the different kinds of anchors from most precise to least precise is:

     1. QR code anchor